 Mars One then narrows the remaining applicants down to Round Two candidates.
 These individuals need to provide a medical statement from their own physician stating that they have met all the defined requirements.
 Mars One's criteria for medical fitness are similar to those of NASA.

-From the first selection series, up to six groups of four will become full time employees of the Mars One astronaut corps, after which they will train for the mission.
-Whole teams and individuals might be selected out during training if they prove not unsuitable for the mission.
+From the first selection series, up to six groups of four will become full time employees of Mars One, after which they will start training for the mission.
+Whole teams and individuals might be selected out during training if they prove unsuitable for the mission.

 Mars One’s teams of prospective Mars inhabitants will be prepared for the mission by participating full time in an extensive training program.
 This will be their full time, paid job.
 The training is split up into three programs: technical training, personal training, and group training.